-Next, Saan tells Davos the sword is not Lightbringer, and asks how a burnt sword will serve Stannis.
-He recounts the legend of the Lightbringer's forging, how Azor Ahai labored long hours to forge a sword, but it kept breaking when tempered.
-For the third sword he labored 100 days and nights and then, with great regret, tempered the sword in his wife’s heart; it was her blood, soul, courage and strength that created the sword.
-Saan tells Davos to be thankful the sword Stannis raised was not real, for "too much light can hurt the eyes, and fire burns."
+Abruptly, Salladhor claims Stannis' sword is not the true Lightbringer and asks how a burnt sword will serve Stannis.
+Davos corrects that it is a burning sword, but Saan insists it is burnt.
+He recounts the legend of how, after two failed attempts, Azor Ahai labored a hundred days and nights on a hero's blade to oppose darkness.
+Then he tempered the sword in his wife Nissa Nissa's heart and her blood, soul, courage, and strength went into the steel to create Lightbringer, the Red Sword of Heroes.
+Salladhor tells Davos to be thankful the sword Stannis raised is not real because, "Too much light can hurt the eyes, and fire burns."

 |“||All men know me for the trueborn son of Steffon Baratheon, Lord of Storm’s End, by his lady wife Cassana of House Estermont.
 I declare upon the honor of my House that my beloved brother Robert, our late king, left no trueborn issue of his body, the boy Joffrey, the boy Tommen, and the girl Myrcella being abominations born of incest between Cersei Lannister and her brother Jaime the Kingslayer.
 By right of birth and blood, I do this day lay claim to the Iron Throne of the Seven Kingdoms of Westeros.
 Let all true men declare their loyalty.
 Done in the Light of the Lord, under the sign and seal of Stannis of House Baratheon, the First of His Name, King of the Andals, the Rhoynar, and the First Men, and Lord of the Seven Kingdoms.||”|